 4. Once the area has begun to heal, apply a healing ointment.

 5. It is recommended that you additionally purchase a set of custom insoles (orthotics) to reduce pressure on the heel.

 Persistent cracking of the heels isn’t just a temporary nuisance.
-It can be a painful condition troublesome to treat.
-Try this simple five-step process, and if your symptoms persist, check with your doctor to see if there is a prescription or other treatment option for you.
+It really can be a very painful condition that’s troublesome to treat.
+If your symptoms persist, check with your doctor or podiatrist to see if there is a prescription treatment, or other option, suitable for you.